 A personal example

 You see, even though happiness is claimed to be the factor of life that's the most difficult to measure, you can still measure how you define your own happiness each day.
 It's simple.
-For me personally, when I think back of last weekend, I remember that I really enjoyed spending time with my girlfriend, walking through the woods on a sunny day and just relaxing (a.k.a. doing nothing!)
+For me personally, when I think back to last weekend, I remember that I really enjoyed spending time with my girlfriend, walking through the woods on a sunny day and just relaxing (a.k.a. doing nothing!)

 These are happiness factors that were a vital part of my happiness definition this weekend.
 I had just survived a long and busy week at work, so I was really trying to find some easy enjoyment.
 The things that I did this weekend were perfect for the occasion, as it was a very happy day for me.